 Problems with waiving child support

-Parents who agree to waive child support seldom do so with the intent to harm their child.
-However, the purpose of child support is to benefit a minor child, and that minor child is never a party to the agreement to waive support.
+The purpose of child support is to benefit a minor child, and that minor child is never a party to the agreement to waive support.
 Under California law, parents must act in their child’s best interest.
 Furthermore, both parents must support and provide for their child.
+The duty to pau child support cannot be waived.
+If the parties agree, they can set child support at a below “guideline” amount, even at $0, if doing so is “in the child’s best interest” and the child’s needs are being met, BUT, such agreement is not permanent and can be modified up to the proper guideline amount upon the filing of a request to modify child support.